Reaper998877/flutter_basics/README.md

 # flutter_basics

-A new Flutter project.
+Basic Flutter Widgets and Concepts

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project demonstrates how to use flutter widgets and dart concepts.